On the Stability of the Jacobian Matrix in Deep Neural Networks: Introduction

-Our analysis reveals several interesting phenomena.
-Specifically, we show that in sparse networks, the Jacobian behaves similarly to that of a full (non-sparse) network if we scale the non-zero weights suitably, where the \emph{scaling factor depends on the pruning method}.
-In \cref{app:further_theoretical_results}, we provide an application of our framework in the case of networks with non-i.i.d.\ initialization weights, and find that there exists a width-dependent correlation threshold that guarantees similar Jacobian properties to the i.i.d.\ case.\\
+Our analysis reveals a universality phenomenon for Jacobian products.
+In particular, we show that suitably rescaled sparse networks and weakly correlated Gaussian networks have the same fixed-depth large-width Jacobian norm as the critically initialized iid Gaussian model.
+It is worth noting that the \emph{scaling factor depends on the pruning method} and that there exists a width-dependent correlation threshold that guarantees similar Jacobian properties to the i.i.d.\ case.\\

-Throughout this paper, we consider the Multi-Layer Perceptron (MLP) architecture given by:
+Throughout this paper, we consider the Multi-Layer Perceptron (MLP) architecture given by

 where $x \in \reals^d$ is the input, $Y_{\text{out}} \in \reals^o$ is the network output, $W_{\text{in}} \in \reals^{n \times d}, W_k \in \reals^{n \times n}, W_{\text{out}} \in \reals^{o \times n}$ are the network weights, and~$\phi$ is the ReLU activation function given by $\phi(z) = \max(z, 0)$ (acting coordinate-wise).
 For the sake of simplification, we omit here the bias terms in the definition of the MLP.
 We refer to~$Y_k$ as the pre-activations or the features and $\phi(Y_k)$ as the activations.
 Hereafter, \emph{width} and \emph{depth} will be used to refer to~$n$ and~$L$, respectively.